code16/sharp/README.md

 The `setCustomTransformer()` function takes the key of the attribute to transform, and either a `Closure` or the full name of a class which must implement `Code16\Sharp\Utils\Transformers\SharpAttributeTransformer`.

-The `transform` function must be called
+The `transform` function must be called after, and will apply all transformers on your list.

-> Note that transformers need your models (spaceships, here) to allow a direct access to their attributes, like for instance `spaceship->capacity`.
+> Note that transformers need your models (spaceships, here) to allow a direct access to their attributes, like for instance `spaceship->capacity`, and to implement `Illuminate\Contracts\Support\Arrayable` interface.

 #### The : operator